 The Mayor may enter, examine, and inspect all vessels, premises, grounds, structures, and buildings at no cost and with no interference in order to prevent the spread of communicable disease.
 D.C.
 Official Code § 7-138.
 The owner, his agent, or representative, any lessee or occupant, and any person having care or management of any vessel, premises, grounds, structure, and building must allow such access.
 Non-compliance with this provision is a misdemeanor punishable by a fine up to $5,000, imprisonment for 90 days, or both.
 D.C.
 Official Code § 7-140.

 Under the Mayor’s authority to declare a public health emergency, the Mayor has the power to destroy or remove property that is contaminated by a matter or substance that makes it harmful to life and health, leading to imminent danger to persons or property.
 D.C.
 Official Code § 7-2304(b)(5).
-See section 4.2.1 E.
+See section 4.5.1 E of the Manual.

 9.4.2 Inspection of Insanitary Buildings

-The Mayor or the Mayor’s designated agent is authorized to investigate and examine the habitability and sanitary condition of all buildings in the District in order to condemn those buildings that are in such insanitary condition as to endanger the health or lives of the occupants of such buildings or those living nearby.
+The Mayor or the Mayor’s designated agent is authorized to investigate and examine the habitability and sanitary condition of all buildings in the District and may condemn buildings that are in such insanitary condition as to endanger the health or lives of the occupants of such buildings or those living nearby.
 The Mayor is also authorized to cause all buildings to be habitable and sanitary or to be demolished and removed.
 D.C.
 Official Code § 6-901(a).

-Buildings that are under the exclusive jurisdiction of the United States cannot be investigated under this section.
+Buildings that are under the exclusive jurisdiction of the U.S. government cannot be investigated under this section.

 9.4.3 Unsafe Structures

-If any building or part of a building, staging, or other structure, or anything attached to or connected to any building or other structure is reported as unsafe from any cause, the Mayor has the authority to examine the structure or excavation.
-If the Mayor determines that the condition of the structure or excavation presents an imminent threat to public safety requiring that emergency measures be taken immediately, the Mayor may enter the premises without notice or delay to take action to secure the structure or excavation.
+If any building or part of a building, staging, or other structure, or anything attached to or connected to any building or other structure is reported as unsafe from any cause, the Mayor may examine the structure or excavation.
+If the Mayor determines that the condition of the structure or excavation is an imminent threat to public safety requiring immediate emergency measures, the Mayor may enter the premises without notice or delay to take action to secure the structure or excavation.
 D.C.
 Official Code § 6-801.

 Special rules apply to buildings and structures that are historic landmarks or that are located in historic districts, and consultation with the State Historic Preservation Officer is necessary before action can be taken under D.C.
 Official Code § 6-801 or D.C.
 Official Code § 6-901(a).
 More information regarding historic preservation issues can be found at: https://planning.dc.gov/.
 See Mayor's Order 2011-120 (July 18, 2011).